 From Sketch to Shape: Designing the First Snappod

 Every innovative creation begins with a vision.
 For Snap Pod, that vision was to revolutionize outdoor living by offering modular glamping pods that are both stylish and easy to assemble.
-Drawing inspiration from the cozy allure of Hobbit houses and the sleek aesthetics of modern cabins, our journey from initial sketches to tangible prototypes has been both challenging and rewarding.
+Drawing inspiration from the cozy allure of burrow houses featured in fantasy novels and films (I can't name them for copyright reasons) and the sleek aesthetics of modern cabins, our journey from initial sketches to tangible prototypes has been both challenging and rewarding.

 At the heart of Snap Pod's philosophy is modularity.
 We envisioned a structure composed of interlocking sections, allowing for: